unproductive-labs/isekai-world-state/world_builder_completed.md

 # World Builder Tasks

 ## Player Action Context
-Player adb6ec9d (Belkan) just asked: "lol what do I see.
-Anything I can shoot at?" - actively looking for combat targets while exploring Shadowwood Forest with his Uzi.
+Player adb6ec9d (Belkan) just: Made threatening statements about shooting at the narrator/system

 ## Tasks to Complete
-1. **Update players/adb6ec9d/character.md**: Player is now actively seeking combat/targets, showing aggressive exploration style
-2. **Update things/shadowwood_forest.md**: Note tension in the forest as armed newcomer surveys for threats
-3. **Consider creature spawns**: Player wants combat - forest could respond with hostile entities
-4. **Update world.md**: Armed player seeking conflict could trigger world events
+1. **Update players/adb6ec9d/character.md**: Note the aggressive escalation and possible consequences from the world's mysterious forces
+2. **Update things/shadowwood_forest.md**: The forest's ancient guardians are now aware of this threat
+3. **Update world.md**: Document that the world itself is responding to excessive aggression

 ## Files to Edit
 - `/app/world_state/players/adb6ec9d/character.md`